zelanolab/breathmetrics/README.md

 ### Version 1.1
 ### 6/26/2018

-BreathMetrics is a Matlab toolbox for algorithmic extraction of the full set of features in human respiratory flow recordings as well as a subset of respiratory features in rodent thermocouple recordings.
+BreathMetrics is a Matlab toolbox for algorithmic extraction of the full set of features in human respiratory flow recordings.

 Breathmetrics has been developed by a team at the Northwestern Human Neuroscience Lab, led by Dr. Christina Zelano.

-BreathMetrics has functions to extract features such as times of breath onsets, volumes of individual breaths, and pauses in breathing, as well as summary statistics such as breathing rate, minute ventilation, and tidal volume.
-These features can also be visualized in several ways.
+BreathMetrics has functions that serve three purposes:
+1. Extracting features such as times of breath onsets, volumes of individual breaths, and pauses in breathing.
+2. Calculating summary statistics of breathing such as breathing rate, minute ventilation, and tidal volume.
+3. Visualizing these features in several ways including a GUI for manual inspection of individual feature estimations.

 ### BreathMetrics Accurately Estimates Features of Complex, Noisy, Human Respiratory Signals